TorinoMeteo/fetch_station_data/README.md

 - type: string
 Factory method which returns the appropriate parsing class given the content type

+### labels

+Defines the labels to be used as exported data keys in one place

 ### parsers.*

 All the parser classes, one file for each content type.
 Same interface, defined by `abstract.Parser`: